 Applications for Compensation in Chapter 11 Cases:

-Applications of attorneys, accountants, auctioneers, appraisers, and other professionals for compensation from the estate of the debtor allowable under 11 U.S.C. § 503(b), must be accompanied by the cover sheet available at www.flnb.uscourts.gov and should be filed no later than twenty-one (21) days after the entry of an order scheduling the confirmation hearing, except for applications for fees and expenses totaling $1,000 or less, which may be heard and determined pursuant to Local Rule 2016-1.
+Applications of attorneys, accountants, auctioneers, appraisers, and other professionals for compensation from the estate of the debtor allowable under 11 U.S.C. § 503(b), must be accompanied by the cover sheet available online and should be filed no later than twenty-one (21) days after the entry of an order scheduling the confirmation hearing, except for applications for fees and expenses totaling $1,000 or less, which may be heard and determined pursuant to Local Rule 2016-1.
 A copy of the application shall be served upon the trustee and attorney for the trustee, if one has been appointed, the debtor-in-possession, the attorney for the debtor-in-possession, the attorney for the creditors' committee, if one has been appointed; if no creditor’s committee has been appointed, on the 20 largest unsecured creditors (see Bankruptcy Rule 1007(d)) and the U.S. Trustee.
 Nothing herein shall preclude an application not filed pursuant to this rule; provided, however, that debtor shall not be required to pay for such services upon confirmation.

 All applications for compensation of professionals, including interim applications, shall contain a detailed itemization of the work performed.
 Applications by attorneys and accountants shall include the individual performing the item of work, a description of the work performed for each item, the amount of time expended for each item, the hourly rate requested, and a discussion of the criteria that are relevant in determining the compensation to be awarded.